-For the year ended December 31, 2022, SVEF received in-kind contributions of office space and web and software license fees valued at \$166,434 and \$20,320, respectively, for a total of \$186,754.
+For the years ended December 31, 2024 and 2023, respectively, SVEF received the following in-kind contributions.
 These contributions are offset with corresponding expenses in the Statement of Functional Expense.

 K. Allowance for Uncollectible Contribution Receivable

 SVEF receives contributions and grants in the normal course of business, maintaining allowances for potential credit losses which, when realized, have been within management's expectations.
 Contributions and grants receivable are considered delinquent when an account has been outstanding for more than 30 days.
 Additionally, contributions and grants receivables are determined to be uncollectible when all collection efforts have been exhausted and collection appears unlikely.